Applies To | |||

 Dec 2014, AutoPIPE V8i 09.06.01.10

-How to model horizontal buried piping going under roadways / railways?
+How to model buried piping going thru a pipe sleeve for wall penetrations, under roadways / railways, etc..?

 Simply model the pipe routing and apply soil properties as needed.
 Refer to the "PIPE-SOIL Interaction: Transition Example" in the AutoPIPE's online help for techniques of apply vertical soil and horizontal soil properties.

-Typically a carrier pipe will be properly encased within a steel casing of length as determined by the design documentation.
-See the following procedure:
+A carrier pipe will be pass though a steel casing / sleeve of length as determined by the design documentation.

 Pipe Seal or Link-Seal (hydrostatic sealing system of rubber applies secure, consistent pressure around pipes)